 If simple treatments do not work, it may be necessary for one of the following procedures to be used to either surgically remove the stone or to break it up into small fragments that can be passed in the urine.

 Percutaneous nephrolithotomy - Also known as tunnel surgery, this method makes use of a tunnel-like surgical device that is inserted into a small hole in the patient's back and positioned on the kidney.
-An instrument is manipulated through the tunnel, with which the doctor can find the stone and remove it.
+An instrument is manipulated through the tunnel, allowing the surgeon to find the stone and remove it.

-Ureteroscopy - When the stone is located in the ureter, this device, which looks like a wire, is inserted into the patient's urethra and threaded through the bladder and up the ureter to where the stone is lodged.
+Ureteroscopy - When the stone is located in the ureter, a device called a ureteroscope, which looks like a flexible wire, is inserted into the patient's urethra and threaded through the bladder and up the ureter to where the stone is lodged.
 The scope has a camera attached to it, so that the physician can see the stone.
 The kidney stone is either caught in a basket-like device and extracted from the ureter, or broken up by ultrasound waves into tiny fragments that can then travel down to the bladder and be passed.

 In order to reduce the chance of recurrence of kidney stones, the following may be useful: